Estimation and Inference in Boundary Discontinuity Designs: Location-Based Methods: Abstract

 \section{Abstract}

-Boundary Discontinuity Designs are used to learn about treatment effects along a continuous boundary that splits units into control and treatment groups according to a bivariate score variable.
-These research designs are also called Multi-Score Regression Discontinuity Designs, a leading special case being Geographic Regression Discontinuity Designs.
-We study the statistical properties of commonly used local polynomial treatment effects estimators along the continuous treatment assignment boundary.
-We consider two distinct approaches: one based explicitly on the bivariate score variable for each unit, and the other based on their univariate distance to the boundary.
-For each approach, we present pointwise and uniform estimation and inference methods for the treatment effect function over the assignment boundary.
-Notably, we show that methods based on univariate distance to the boundary exhibit an irreducible large misspecification bias when the assignment boundary has kinks or other irregularities, making the distance-based approach unsuitable for empirical work in those settings.
-In contrast, methods based on the bivariate score variable do not suffer from that drawback.
-We illustrate our methods with an empirical application.
-Companion general-purpose software is provided.
+\begin{onehalfspace} Boundary discontinuity designs are used to learn about causal treatment effects along a continuous assignment boundary that splits units into control and treatment groups according to a bivariate location score.
+We analyze location-based local polynomial treatment effect estimators that directly employ the bivariate score of each unit.
+We develop pointwise and uniform estimation and inference methods for the \textit{Boundary Average Treatment Effect Curve} (BATEC), as well as for two aggregated causal parameters: the \textit{Weighted Boundary Average Treatment Effect} (WBATE) and the \textit{Largest Boundary Average Treatment Effect} (LBATE).
+Our results cover both sharp and fuzzy (imperfect compliance) designs.
+We illustrate the methods with an empirical application, and provide companion general-purpose software.
+The supplemental appendix includes additional substantive theoretical results, methodological details, and simulation evidence. \end{onehalfspace}